estevaoam/knot/README.md

-## ⚡️ Vortex
+## ⚡️ Knot

 Build event‑driven applications in TypeScript with a clean, strongly‑typed API.
-Vortex lets you define domain events once and plug in any message broker via adapters.
+Knot lets you define domain events once and plug in any message broker via adapters.

 ## ✨ Features